-Burak Topcu^{1}, Deniz Karabacak2, and Işıl Öz3
+Burak Topcu1 Deniz Karabacak2 and Işıl Öz3

-1 The Pennsylvania State University Department of Computer Science and Engineering, State College, PA, USA topcuuburak@gmail.com 2 Izmir Institute of Technology Electrical and Electronics Engineering Department, Izmir, Turkey denizkarabacak@std.iyte.edu.tr 3 Izmir Institute of Technology Computer Engineering Department, Izmir, Turkey isiloz@iyte.edu.tr
+The Pennsylvania State University Department of Computer Science and Engineering, State College, PA, USA topcuuburak@gmail.com

+2 Izmir Institute of Technology Electrical and Electronics Engineering Department, Izmir, Turkey denizkarabacak@std.iyte.edu.tr

+3 Izmir Institute of Technology Computer Engineering Department, Izmir, Turkey isiloz@iyte.edu.tr

 Abstract.
 Graphics Processing Units (GPUs) serve efficient parallel execution for general-purpose computations at high-performance computing and embedded systems.
 While performance concerns guide the main optimization efforts, power issues become significant for energy-efficient and sustainable GPU executions.
 Profilers and simulators report statistics about the target execution; however, they either present only performance metrics in a coarse kernel function level or lack visualization support that can enable microarchitectural performance analysis or performance-power consumption comparison.
 Evaluating runtime performance and power consumption dynamically across GPU components enables a comprehensive tradeoff analysis for GPU architects and software developers.
 In this work, we present a novel memory performance and power monitoring tool for GPU programs, GPPRMon, which performs a systematic metric collection and provides useful visualization views to guide power and performance analysis for target executions.
-Our simulation-based framework dynamically gathers SM and memory-related microarchitectural metrics by monitoring individual instructions and reports dynamic performance and power values.
-Our interface presents spatial and temporal views of the execution.
-While the first demonstrates the performance and power metrics across GPU memory components, the latter shows the corresponding information at the instruction granularity in a timeline.
-We demonstrate performance and power analysis for memory-bound graph applications and resource-critical embedded programs from GPU benchmark suites.
-Our case studies reveal potential usages of our tool in memory-bound kernel identification, performance bottleneck analysis of a memory-intensive workload, performance-power evaluation of an embedded application, and the impact of input size on the memory structures of an embedded system.
+Our simulation-based framework dynamically gathers SM and memory-related microarchitectural metrics by monitoring individual instructions, and reports achieved performance and power consumption information at runtime.
+Our visualization interface presents spatial and temporal views of the execution.
+While the first demonstrates the performance and power metrics across GPU memory components, including global memory, cache, and SMs, the latter shows the corresponding information at the instruction granularity in a timeline.
+Based on our framework, we demonstrate performance and power analysis for memory-bound graph applications and resource-critical embedded programs from GPU benchmark suites.
+Our case studies reveal potential usages of our tool in memory-bound kernel identification, performance bottleneck analysis of a memory-intensive workload, performancepower evaluation of an embedded application, and the impact of input size on the memory structures of an embedded system.